Refrigeration maintenance guideline consultation

 - Applicability of the guideline to various types of operations

-- Recommendations on how we could most effectively implement the guideline
+- How we could most effectively implement the guideline

-- Recommendations on any specific resources that the facilities would find useful in adopting the guideline (e.g. checklists, education, etc.)
+- Specific resources that facilities could use in adopting the guideline (e.g. checklists, education, etc.)

-- Challenges facilities would be facing with adopting the guideline
+- Challenges facilities might face with adopting the guideline

 This consultation closed on October 31, 2019.